There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

 If you’re looking for the best in terms of course creation and marketing, Kajabi is a better choice.
 But if you want a platform that will give you more freedom to create other stuff, you go for WordPress.

-Kajabi is a complete and handy all-in-one platform for businesses who want to make money out of digital products, improve their brand’s authority, create course content for their audience, and build a good relationship with their customers.
+Kajabi is a complete, handy, all-in-one platform for businesses who want to make money from digital products, improve their brand’s authority, create course content for their audience, and build a good relationship with their customers.